-Funfit Sensory club Movement breaks Physiotherapy - following care plans Occupational Therapy care plans Safe / quiet areas in school Use of chew buddies/fiddle toys Writing slopes / pen grips discussions with parents and children, work produced and with assessments from outside agencies such as Speech & Language.
+Funfit Sensory club Movement breaks Physiotherapy - following care plans Occupational Therapy care plans Safe / quiet areas in school Use of chew buddies/fiddle toys Writing slopes / pen grips and support staff and of course through discussions with parents and the child.
+We measure the impact by looking at school data, further discussions with parents and children, work produced and with assessments from outside agencies such as Speech & Language.